Motorcycling Australia- National Integrity Framework

 Other MA Policies

-The Board of MA (Board) is responsible for the development, maintenance and implementation of this Framework and its constituent programs and policies.
+The Board of MA (Board) is responsible for the development, maintenance and implementation of this policy framework.

 Information Provision (Whistleblowing) Arrangements

-MA encourages Members and the general public to provide information which assists in the implementation of this Integrity Framework.
-Information relating to potential breaches of the policies covered by this Framework can be provided on an entirely confidential basis to the CEO by calling 03 9684 0510 (in Australia) or +61 396 840 510 (from overseas), or by sending an email to firstname.lastname@example.org.
+MA encourages Members and the general public to provide information which assists in the application of the integrity framework.
+Information about potential policy breaches can be provided on an entirely confidential basis to the CEO by calling 03 9684 0510 (in Australia) or +61 396 840 510 (from overseas), or by sending an email to email@example.com.

-If the information to be disclosed relates to potential doping activity which has occurred in the previous eight years, Sport Integrity Australia (SIA) Stamp Out Doping Hotline 1300 27232 provides a confidential and anonymous service.
+If the information to be disclosed relates to potential doping activity which has occurred in the previous eight years, SIA Stamp Out Doping Hotline 13 000 27232 provides a confidential and anonymous service.

 If you are in a dilemma about whether to report the information of which you are aware, you may wish to discuss your dilemma with a trained ethical advisor at the St James Ethics Centre.
 The free Ethi-call service will provide guidance to work through your dilemma from an ethical perspective assistance in untangling the ‘knot’ that is causing concern or distress.
 Ethi-call can be accessed by calling 1800 672 303.